aj-r/CarpoolPlanner/README.md

 will only allow those who confirmed the earliest to come, and the others will be added to a waiting list in case another driver decides to attend.

+# Compatibility

+This app theoretically works on Windows as well as any OS that supports mono.
+So far it has only been tested on Windows/IIS and ubuntu/nginx/fastcgi-mono-server4.

+Twilio is the only supported SMS API at the moment, so you need to have a Twilio account to use this.
+Alternatively, if you want to write some code to support other APIs, feel free to submit a pull request.

 # Developers

 Have a look at the [wiki](https://github.com/aj-r/CarpoolPlanner/wiki) if you want